The Accidental Taxonomist, 3rd edition

 The Accidental Taxonomist is the most comprehensive guide available to the art and science of building information taxonomies.
 Heather Hedden—a leading taxonomy expert and instructor—walks readers through the process, displaying her trademark ability to present highly technical information in straightforward, comprehensible English.

-In this fully revised second edition, Hedden provides updates on taxonomy standards, development techniques, and career opportunities for taxonomists.
-She presents fresh survey data and offers new and expanded coverage of such critical topics as taxonomy testing, metadata, linked data, and SharePoint.
-Drawing on numerous real-world examples, she explains how to create terms and relationships, select taxonomy management software, design taxonomies for human versus automated indexing, manage enterprise taxonomy projects, adapt taxonomies to various user interfaces, and more.
+In this fully revised third edition, Hedden adds an entirely new chapter on ontologies, emphasizes the SKOS model of concepts over the traditional thesaurus model of terms, and provides new insights into taxonomy development techniques.
+She presents fresh survey data; new screenshots and examples; and updated information on software, career opportunities, and resources for taxonomists.
+Drawing on numerous real-world examples, she explains how to create concepts and relationships, design taxonomy structures, select taxonomy management software, create taxonomies for manual vs. automated tagging, plan and manage taxonomy projects, adapt taxonomies to various user interfaces, and more.

 Hedden’s book has quickly established itself as a comprehensive and indispensable resource in the field.
 In covering numerous important new directions (and software offerings!) this second edition should appeal to wide-eyed newcomers and experienced taxonomists alike.